 Credential Pass-Through

-Dynamic pass-through tokens
+Dynamic pass-through tokens for establishing connections

 The values of connection parameters can contain "tokens" which will be dynamically replaced by Keeper Connection Manager when used.
 These tokens allow the values of connection parameters to vary dynamically by the user using the connection, and provide a simple means of forwarding authentication information without storing that information in the connection configuration itself, so long as the remote desktop connection uses the same credentials as Keeper Connection Manager.